-- 3. Ask participants to role-play and get feedback from their partners.
-(When participants seem stuck, offer help and be ready to respond with model language.) - 4.
-After all participants have grown more comfortable using this model for providing referrals, seek one pair to volunteer acting out a role play in front of the entire group (a "fishbowl" activity).
+- 4. After all participants seem to have grown more comfortable using this model for providing referrals, seek one pair to volunteer acting out a role play in front of the entire group (a "fishbowl" activity).
 Get feedback on the role play from the larger group. - 5.
 Use Handout 2's participant debrief questions to facilitate discussion.